 24.3 Megapixel CMOS and an FX Sensor

-The Nikon d750 comes equipped with a 24MP full-frame CMOS sensor with an Anti-alias filter and Nikon’s FX format.
+The Nikon d750 has a 24MP full-frame CMOS sensor, an Anti-alias filter, and Nikon’s FX format.
 The metering system is the impressive 91,000-pixel RGB sensor that allows just the right amount of light to enter for a perfect well-contrasted photo.
 If we talk about the ISO sensitivity range, it varies from 100 to 12,800.
 The ISO range is also expandable to 51,200 and still produces a sharp image, unlike other cameras on the market.

 The highly advanced frame sensor in Nikon d750, paired with the EXCEED 4 processor, allows continuous shooting at six fps, which is a decent rate even for fast photography.
 The images produced are high-resolution full-frame photos.
-So, whether you are working with wildlife, sports, street, or portrait photography, the Nikon d750 is a great option to go with.
+So, whether you are working with wildlife, sports, street, or portrait photography, the Nikon d750 is a great option.

-Nikon d750 full-frame DSLR offers a great dynamic range thanks to its excellent ISO range and FX sensor.
-It has 13 stops of dynamic range that produce results mimicking the higher-end photos.
-The pictures are well-contrasted and balanced, and there is no distortion even in very low light.
-The d750 recovers all the shadows and highlights to capture photos in their most original form.
+Nikon d750 full-frame DSLR offers a tremendous dynamic range thanks to its excellent ISO range and FX sensor.
+It has 13 stops of dynamic range to produce results mimicking the higher-end photos.
+The pictures are well-contrasted and balanced, and there is no distortion, even in very low light.
+The d750 recovers all the shadows and highlights to capture photos in their original form.

 The standard video recording settings on the Nikon d750 are at 60 fps at 1080p, but you can change the frame to suit the situation.
 The d750 offers 24, 25, 30, and 50 frames-per-second apart from the 60 fps setting.
-The camera also comes with a built-in stereo microphone and an external microphone jack outside.
+The camera has a built-in stereo microphone and an external microphone jack outside.

-The Nikon d750 offers various exposure settings in the video recording mode as well.
+The Nikon d750 offers various exposure settings in the video recording mode.
 The exposure variables can be set according to the situation, similar to the picture mode.

 With the Nikon d750, you get a higher-end autofocus system with 51 points.
 This allows the photographers to choose from various focus points available to choose from, according to the situation.
 Since the rating is relatively high, there are minimal gaps between the focal points, and even the fast-photographed images are just as good.

-Nikon d750 is one of the slimmest cameras you’ll find if you go looking for a DSLR.
+Nikon d750 is one of the slimmest cameras you’ll find if you look for a DSLR.
 Even with an FX sensor, the camera maintains its sleekness.
 Apart from this, the body is also weather-shielded.
 Hence it would be safe to use during wildlife photography.

 If we talk about the actual design and the body of the Nikon d750, you’ll find that all the necessary buttons are well within range.